Biden’s student loan forgiveness plan was struck down. Federal student loan payments are resuming October 2023.

 Curious to see if your employer qualifies you for public service loan forgiveness?
 Use this form to see if you are eligible.

-Student loan forgiveness for public servants is the federal government’s way of giving people who are serving the community a break.
+Federal student loan forgiveness for public servants is the government’s way of giving people who are serving the community a break.
 You can consolidate your debts to lower your payments now, then the remaining balances are forgiven on your debts after you make 120 payments.

-Basically, you need to enroll in a consolidation program first.
+Basically, you need to enroll in one of the Income-Driven Repayment Programs.
 Here’s how it works:

 - You have to have federal student loans to qualify.

 - You have to be able to prove at least partial financial hardship.
 This allows you to enroll in one of three programs designed for people who are struggling: (a) Income Based Repayment (IBR); (b) Income Contingent Repayment (ICR); (c) Pay as You Earn

 Now there’s even more value: If you enroll in Pay as You Earn and can prove severe financial hardship (i.e. you are below the federal poverty line for your state) then your payments are reduced to $0 on the program.
 So, you pay nothing each month and it still counts towards your 120 payments.

 This is extremely beneficial for teachers that work in particularly low-paying districts, as well as for single parents and even two-income families where both parents teach, or the partner has an equally low-paying job.